Edvinas01/meme-stream/README.md

 This will create an executable `.jar` file which you'll be able to run.
 You will find this file under `build/libs`.

 ## Running
-After you've build the project, simply execute the `.jar` file:
+After you've built the project, simply execute the `.jar` file:
 ```
 java -jar meme-stream-<version>-all.jar
 ```